Romeo Bragato: Time in Australia

 Bragato arrived in Melbourne in Victoria, Australia on the Hohenzollen on 31 August 1888.
 On 19 September before the Royal Commission on Vegetable Products he outlined a scheme of education and development for the Victorian wine industry.
 He visited the Rutherglen district and met with the vine growers there.
 He worked the 1889 vintage voluntarily with Hans Irvine at Great Western where he made 10,000 gallons of wine.
 In November, 1889, he was appointed the Colonial Government's Viticultural Expert and began to tour vineyards, publishing reports in the Board of Viticulture's Journal.
 For ten years the affable and popular Bragato was Victoria's wine expert providing support for the emerging industry along with protective tariffs, planting bonuses and other incentives.
-But with fellow junior experts Giovanni Federli and Francois de Castella dismissed in retrenchments following economic downturn in 1892 only Bragato remained to advise the legion of newcomer vignerons brought in on a wave of enthusiasm for the industry and with the promise of bonuses for new plantings.
+But with fellow junior experts Giovanni Federli and François de Castella dismissed in retrenchments following economic downturn in 1892 only Bragato remained to advise the legion of newcomer vignerons brought in on a wave of enthusiasm for the industry and with the promise of bonuses for new plantings.

 Bragato's advocacy was conducted in situ and accompanied by field demonstrations of planting and pruning.
 He typically recommended growers plant Shiraz (Syrah) mixed with Cabernet Sauvignon, perhaps also Malbec or Mataro (Mouvedre).
 The mainly British derived population of the Australian colonies were not yet wine drinkers in the European manner, so Bragato anticipated the produce of these vines would be mainly for export.
 Fortunately, the rich, soft dry red wine produced by the warmer Australian areas and known as Australian Burgundy suited the English market.
 Its competitors were not the fine red wines of Burgundy but equivalent hot and warmer climate styles from South of France, Algeria and other New World locations.
 Domestic consumers would later enjoy the fruits of Bragato's advice.
 Bragato was also sensitive to differences of climate and terroir and brought his Italian derived tastes into play.
 At southerly and similarly cool Geelong recommending Shiraz, Cabernet, Dolcetto and Pinot Noir in the reds with White Hermitage (Marsanne], Riesling and Pineau Blanc (Chardonnay) in the whites.
 Bragato championed new regions, assisting vignerons in the Avoca and Moonambel district now known as the Pyrenees (Victoria).
 Other vineyards that Bragato encouraged, such as Dawson's Glenlinton at Whittlesea continued producing fine wines for a generation or more afterwards, the taste and memory of which helped to seed revival of the wine industry in Victoria in the post 1945-era.